-Travel blogs are awesome, because they have the power to make you feel you were there and to do it so causally you’d be surprised you’re reading the experience rather than living it.
+Travel blogs are awesome, because they have the power to make you feel you were there and to do it so casually you’d be surprised you’re reading the experience rather than living it.
+All you will want to do is search quickly for the cheap air tickets and rush to for a vacation.
 It’s for this kind of magic I went cruising online to find the top 13 best travel blogs out there on the World Wide.

 Find ‘em here from the 13th and on upwards (I like a good suspense build-up).
 They’re all awesome, so don’t assume the 13th blog is the worst while the 1st is the best, nonsense.
 Do check them all out.
 There’s no point skimming over the name of a travel blog, it’s the flesh in this fruit you need to drive your fangs into.
 Pardon that odd vampiric impulse on my part and read on…